kvasir-io/mpl/README.md

 # Kvasir::mpl
-This toolchain is part of the Kvasir project.
+This library is part of the Kvasir project.
 Kvasir is a collection of zero cost statically checked libraries for resource constrained systems including microcontrollers.
 More information at kvasir.io.